nuxt/website-v2/content/en/faq/cached-components.md

 ---
 title: How to cache Vue components?
 description: How to cache Vue components in NuxtJS?
-menu: Using nginx as a proxy
+menu: How to cache Vue components?
 category: configuration
 position: 8
 ---